konda100/Melanoma-Detection-Assignment/README.md

 ## Acknowledgements
-- This project was inspired by UpGrad & BoomBikes data
+- This project was inspired by UpGrad & CNN data

 ## Contact
-Created by [@ksoham9552] - feel free to contact me!
+Created by [@konda100] - feel free to contact me!

 <!-- Optional -->